CityOfNewYork/nyc-geo-metadata/Metadata/Metadata_BuildingFootprints.md

 ---------------------------------------------
 |     |     |
 | --- | --- |
 **Purpose** |This feature class is used by the NYC OTI GIS group to maintain and distribute an accurate 'basemap' for NYC.
-The basemap provides the foundation upon virtually all other geospatial data with New York.
+The basemap provides the foundation upon which virtually all other geospatial data within New York City government is registered.
 **Description** |Building footprints represent the full perimeter outline of each building as viewed from directly above.
 Additional attribute information maintained for each feature includes: Building Identification Number (BIN); Borough, Block, and Lot information(BBL); ground elevation at building base; roof height above ground elevation; construction year, and feature type.
 **Source(s)** |Annually captured aerial imagery, Research of Department of Buildings records and other NYC records, EagleView Oblique imagery, Cyclomedia panoramic photographs.
 **Publication Dates** |**Last Update**: Weekly<br>**Metadata**: 10/09/2025<br>**Update Frequency**: Features are updated daily by OTI staff and released publicly on [NYC Open Data](https://opendata.cityofnewyork.us/) and [NYCMaps](https://nycmaps-nyc.hub.arcgis.com/).